HORIZON-Donut/HORIZON-Donut/README.md

 - ⚡ Fun fact: " If you believe swimwear is underwear, then it's underwear " by Urawa Hanako.

 ### My template
- - Checkout my (template)[Templates].
+ - Checkout my [template](Templates).
 It might useful for you, or completely useless

 <!---
 HORIZON-Donut/HORIZON-Donut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.